 Will the great American Republic lose, even commercially, by these spirited vindications of its power and honour?
-Will England gain, even commercially, by truckling to Vienna, and bartering British honour for 2221.
-4s.?
+Will England gain, even commercially, by truckling to Vienna, and barter-

 Perhaps it would be a wise course to take down the old flags in St. Paul's Cathedral, with other relics of our old glories elsewhere, and send them over to Washington for preservation henceforward.
 Our enfranchised sons might value them; and, at all events, they would be safe in the midst of those who still are what Englishmen have been.